For l'étoile magazine

 This weekend, the team behind Brooklyn-based hair care line Fatboy Hair came to Minneapolis’ BANGbang Salon as part of a national tour to teach styling classes with their invention on hand: Perfect Putty, a matte-finish pomade that founder Tyson Kennedy initially cooked up on the kitchen stovetop of his Lower East Side apartment.

 Tyson Kennedy, Fatboy’s founder and energetic lead singer of the Grammy-nominated group Steriogram, styles Amy and Jacob on the opposite end of the salon.
-The focus is on the small, white, round container that Pamela Gonzalez, another hairstylist on the Fatboy team, keeps dipping her fingers in and using to rub through Mullis' thick, dark curls.
+The focus is on the small white, round container that hairstylist Pamela Gonzalez keeps dipping her fingers in and using to rub through Mullis' thick, dark curls.

-Perfect Putty is all hold and no shine, invented by Kennedy out of the frustration that no product on the market could volumize hair with the matte texture he wanted, and yet still stay soft and lightweight.
+Perfect Putty is all hold and no shine.
+Kennedy invented it out of the frustration that no product on the market could volumize hair with the matte texture he wanted and still stay soft and lightweight.
 Kennedy spent eighteen months perfecting the recipe on his kitchen stove, and it’s what now allows people all over the world to sculpt hair more organically, ditching the greasiness and over-coiffed look that comes with most products.

 "Our main goal is to have fun and hopefully see the world," said Kennedy.
 "It's about hanging out with your mates.
 And at the same time, we've got this Fatboy product that makes it all make sense.
-I mean, without it, we'd be running around the country for no reason."
+Without it, we'd be running around the country for no reason."

 Fatboy has already been through Dallas, Charlotte and Wilmington, and they plan on touring five or six more states by RV for the next couple of weeks.